×

 21. Until next time — またお会いできる日を楽しみにしています

-The phrase, which translates to “I look forward to the day we can meet again,” is a polite and formal way to say goodbye in Japanese.
+The phrase, which translates to “I look forward to the day we can meet again,” is considered pretty polite and formal (as you may have picked up).
 It’s often used in professional or formal settings, expressing anticipation for a future meeting or encounter.
-You might use this phrase when parting ways in business contexts, or when expressing a sincere wish to meet someone again.
+You can try using it when parting ways in business contexts, or when expressing a sincere wish to meet someone again.

 22. Thank you for today — 今日はありがとうございました

-This expression is commonly used to show gratitude and appreciation at the end of a day or an event.
-It’s a polite and formal way to say goodbye, often used in business settings or after formal meetings.
-You can use this phrase when concluding a workday or meeting.
+はありがとうございました is commonly used to show gratitude and appreciation at the end of a day or an event, like when concluding a workday or a meeting.
+Like many of these phrases, it’s a polite and formal way to say goodbye, so often used in business settings.

 23. Good mood — 漢字: ご機嫌よう

-Literally meaning “good mood,” this is a more formal way of telling something to take good care of themselves, and to have a good attitude and mood toward their life.
+Literally meaning “good mood,” this is a more formal way of telling someone to take good care of themselves, and to have a good attitude and mood toward their life.
+Sounds pretty insightful!

 24. Farewell — さらばだ